Partition Tree: Conditional Density Estimation over General Outcome Spaces: Consistency

 \section{Consistency}

-This section provides sufficient conditions for $L^1(\nu)$-consistency of the piecewise-constant estimator when the underlying data-dependent partition satisfies standard complexity and shrinkage requirements.
-To guarantee shrinkage under arbitrary distributions, we analyze a \emph{hybrid} tree construction that injects a vanishing fraction of diameter-reducing splits.
+In this section, we give sufficient conditions for $L^1(\nu)$-consistency of the piecewise-constant estimator in terms of the induced partition sequence.
+Hence the result applies to any data-driven tree construction whose partitions satisfy the corresponding complexity and shrinkage conditions.

-The consistency of data-driven partitions for joint density estimation has been studied by \cite{lugosi1996consistency}.
-Here, we adapt their results to conditional density estimates and provide sufficient conditions for them.
-Let the maximum cell count of a family of partitions $\mathcal{A}$:
+The consistency of data-driven partitions for joint density estimation was studied by \cite{lugosi1996consistency}.
+We adapt those results to conditional density estimation.
+To state the assumptions, we introduce the required complexity measures.
+The maximum cell count of a family of partitions $\mathcal{A}$ is